USF-HII/usf-hii.github.io/pages/hii-hpc/filesystems.md

 ### Filesystems

-Each user will have the following directories available on the `hii.rc.usf.edu` head node and all compute nodes and partitions available on the HII-HPC Cluster via [GPFS](https://en.wikipedia.org/wiki/IBM_General_Parallel_File_System):
+Each user will have the following filesystems available to them on the `hii.rc.usf.edu` head node and all compute nodes within HII-HPC Cluster.

+The filesystems run on top of GPFS, the
+[General Parallel File System](https://en.wikipedia.org/wiki/IBM_General_Parallel_File_System), used by many High Performance Computer clusters to provide scaleable I/O for heavy computational workloads.

 #### Home